sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 This document suggests a variety of players in a cooperative ecosystem; known as SACM Components.
 SACM Components may be composed of other SACM Components, and each SACM Component plays one, or more, of several roles relevant to the ecosystem.
 Roles may act as providers of information, consumers of information, or both provider and consumer.  {{fig-notional}} depicts a number of SACM components which are architecturally significant and therefore warrant discussion and clarification.

 ### Orchestrator(s)
-Orchestration components exists to aid in the automation of configuration, coordination, and management for the ecosystem of SACM components.
+Orchestrator components exists to aid in the automation of configuration, coordination, and management for the ecosystem of SACM components.
 The Orchestrator performs control-plane operations, administration of an implementing organization's components (including endpoints, posture collection services, and downstream activities), scheduling of automated tasks, and any ad-hoc activities such as the initiation of collection or evaluation activities.
 The Orchestrator is the key administrative interface into the SACM architecture.

-### Repositories/CMDBs
+Topic authorization policies established by the Integration Service should dictate that only the component acting as the Orchestrator has access to receive messages on the administrative topic(s) used for component onboarding (i.e. the `/orchestrator/registration` topic).

+### Repositories/Configuration Management Databases (CMDBs)
 {{fig-notional}} only includes a single reference to "Repositories/CMDBs", but in practice, a number of separate data repositories may exist, including posture attribute repositories, policy repositories, local vulnerability definition data repositories, and state assessment results repositories.
 These data repositories may exist separately or together in a single representation, and the design of these repositories may be as distinct as their intended purpose, such as the use of relational database management systems or graph/map implementations focused on the relationships between data elements.
 Each implementation of a SACM repository should focus on the relationships between data elements and implement the SACM information and data model(s).

 ### Integration Service
-If each SACM component represents a set of capabilities, the Integration Service represents the "fabric" by which all those services are woven together.
+If each SACM component represents a set of capabilities, then the Integration Service represents the "fabric" by which SACM components are woven together.
 The Integration Service acts as a message broker, combining a set of common message categories and infrastructure to allow SACM components to communicate using a shared set of interfaces.
 The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing and reliable delivery.
 The Integration Service minimizes the dependencies from one system to another through the loose coupling of applications through messaging.
 SACM components will "attach" to the Integration Service either through native support for the integration implementation, or through the use of "adapters" which provide a proxied attachment.

-The Integration Service should provide mechanisms for both synchronous and asynchronous "request/response"-style messaging, and a publish/subscribe mechanism to implement event-based messaging.
+The Integration Service should provide mechanisms for both synchronous and asynchronous request/response-style messaging, and a publish/subscribe mechanism to implement event-based messaging.
 It is the responsibility of the Integration Service to coordinate and manage the sending and receiving of messages.
-The Integration Service should allow components the ability to directly connect and produce or consume messages, or connect via message translators which can act as a proxy, transforming messages from a component format to one implementing a SACM data model.
+The Integration Service should allow components to directly connect and produce or consume messages, or connect via message translators which can act as a proxy, transforming messages from a component format to one implementing a SACM data model.

 The Integration Service MUST provide routing capabilities for payloads between producers and consumers.
 The Integration Service MAY provide further capabilities within the payload delivery pipeline.
 Examples of these capabilities include, but are not limited to, intermediate processing, message transformation, type conversion, validation, or other enterprise integration patterns.